Rugby-France hope for Dupont return after captain undergoes surgery | Sports-Games

 "Following his injury sustained during the France-Namibia match, Antoine Dupont underwent surgery at Toulouse's CHU Purpan on Sept.
 22 at around 11 p.m.," the federation said in a statement.
 "In a few days' time, he will be able to return to the French team as part of a gradual sporting recovery under medical supervision."

 The FFR did not say when Dupont would be able to play again but the player and defence coach Shaun Edwards sounded optimistic on Saturday.
 "Wounded but not sunk.
 Show must go on.
-Can't wait to return to the squad," Dupont wrote on X (ex Twitter).
+Can't wait to return to the squad," Dupont wrote on X.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)